-Lesson learned… if you are in a “Some” you definitely do not want to refer to that person as your friend.
+Lesson learned… if you are in a “Some,” you do not want to refer to that person as your friend.

 Most Korean Guys will Escort you home.

-While dating Korean guys, I’ve noticed that most would come all the way back to my station at the end of the date.
-What made this strange to me was that I did not live close by.
-What was even stranger was that they would walk me all the way to the door of my apartment.
-The very first time I was super nervous because I didn’t know how to tell him that he was not coming over…the date is over…I’m going home…nothing else is going to happen.
-However, as soon as we got to our door he said goodbye and left.
+While dating Korean guys, I’ve noticed that most would return to my station at the end of the date.
+This made this strange because I did not live close by.
+What was even stranger was that they would walk me to the door of my apartment.
+The first time I was super nervous because I didn’t know how to tell him that he was not coming over…the date was over…I’m going home…nothing else is going to happen.
+However, as soon as we got to our door, he said goodbye and left.
 So he genuinely wanted to see me at my door.
-It was the most stressful elevator ride of my life but in the end, everything turned out alright.
+It was the most stressful elevator ride of my life, but in the end, everything turned out alright.
 He just wanted to make sure I was taken home safely.

 Koreans Love to Text

 I am notorious for not being a good texter.
-Everyone that knows me knows that I am do not respond to texts in a timely manner.
+Everyone who knows me knows that I do not respond to texts promptly.
 Even when it comes to my family, I’m terrible at texting back.
 However, while dating in Korea, I had to change that behavior.
 This is because Koreans text a lot.
-There have been times when if I did not reply or read a message but didn’t get a chance to reply, I will get a text message asking if something is wrong.
-So I have learned from my mistakes and I now reply to every message that I read or I just don’t read it because then if you don’t read it then it’s fine because that way they will know you are busy.
-However, if you read it, you should probably reply otherwise they will get concerned for your safety.
+There have been times when I did not reply or read a message but didn’t get a chance to reply, I would get a text message asking if something was wrong.
+So I have learned from my mistakes, and I now reply to every message I read, or I just don’t read it because if you don’t read it, it’s fine.
+After all, that way, they will know you are busy.
+However, if you read it, you should probably reply; otherwise, they will get concerned for your safety.